UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 A man at a door with a shadow figure outside and a three-step guide on what to do if targeted by a scam.

-How to Report Utility Scams
+How to Report Utility Fraud

 Illustration of a man on a laptop and phone, with a three-step guide on reporting utility scams to the FTC, IdentityTheft.gov, and utility companies.

-First, notify the Federal Trade Commission (FTC) at ReportFraud.ftc.gov.
-This is the primary database for tracking consumer fraud in the United States.
-If you have shared sensitive personal information, you should also visit IdentityTheft.gov to set up a recovery plan.
-Next, contact your local utility company to let them know someone is impersonating them.
-They can use this information to issue warnings to your neighbors.
+If you have shared sensitive personal information, visit IdentityTheft.gov to set up a comprehensive recovery plan.
+Next, contact your local utility company to let them know someone is actively impersonating their staff.
+You can also review resources from Utilities United Against Scams at utilitiesunited.org, a consortium dedicated to stopping utility fraud.

 Sign up for your utility company’s official text or email alerts.
-This ensures you know exactly what their real communication looks like, making fakes easier to spot.
+This ensures you know exactly what their real communication looks like, making fakes significantly easier to spot.

 Infographic with a man at a laptop and phone, illustrating helpful utility alerts versus high-pressure scam tactics.

-Utility companies are in the business of keeping your lights on and your water running, not cutting you off at a moment’s notice.
-They want to work with you to resolve payment issues, not threaten you.
-By recognizing the difference between a helpful notification and a high-pressure scam, you can manage your home with confidence.
-If you are in the process of setting up a new home, check our moving resources to ensure you are contacting legitimate providers from day one.
+If you are in the process of setting up a new home, carefully review our moving resources to ensure you are contacting legitimate providers from day one.
 Please share this information with friends and family members, especially seniors who are frequently targeted by these aggressive tactics.
-A little knowledge goes a long way in keeping your household secure.
+A little knowledge goes a long way in keeping your home and finances permanently secure.

-FAQs About Utility Scams
+Frequently Asked Questions About Utility Scams

 How do I know if a utility call is real?